KentonHuff/ModelPoisoning/README.md

 If your runs are crashing from OOM or you have too much unused memory, there are several parameters you can adjust to fix this:

+* Batch size: in global_vars.py adjust the BATCH_SIZE variable for the dataset you are using and adjust the --B flag (see the above table) to match.
+Reducing the batch size reduces the per agent memory demand.
+* max_agents_per_gpu: in global_vars.py adjust the max_agents_per_gpu variable for the dataset you are using.
+Reducing this reduces the memory demand by training fewer agents on the gpu at one time.

+## Reading list
+The following are the most important papers that I have encountered to understand this research:

+1. McMahan, B., Moore, E., Ramage, D., Hampson, S., & y Arcas, B. A. (2017, April).
+Communication-efficient learning of deep networks from decentralized data.
+In Artificial intelligence and statistics (pp. 1273-1282).
+PMLR.

+This introduces the idea of federated learning.

+2. Bhagoji, A. N., Chakraborty, S., Mittal, P., & Calo, S. (2019, May).
+Analyzing federated learning through an adversarial lens.
+In International Conference on Machine Learning (pp. 634-643).
+PMLR.

+This introduces the model poisoning attack.
+This is the paper this code was originally created for at https://github.com/inspire-group/ModelPoisoning

+3. Tolpegin, V., Truex, S., Gursoy, M. E., & Liu, L. (2020, September).
+Data poisoning attacks against federated learning systems.
+In European Symposium on Research in Computer Security (pp. 480-501).
+Springer, Cham.

+Introduces the PCA defense

+4. Li, D., Wong, W. E., Wang, W., Yao, Y., & Chau, M. (2021, August).
+Detection and mitigation of label-flipping attacks in federated learning systems with KPCA and K-means.
+In 2021 8th International Conference on Dependable Systems and Their Applications (DSA) (pp. 551-559).
+IEEE.

+Introduced the kPCA defense

+5. Awan, S., Luo, B., & Li, F. (2021, October).
+Contra: Defending against poisoning attacks in federated learning.
+In European Symposium on Research in Computer Security (pp. 455-475).
+Springer, Cham.

+Introduces the CONTRA defense